mattie43/ahk_scripts/README.md

 ## Clone this repo
 1. Open a GIT Bash, Terminal, Powershell, or Command Prompt where you want to save this project (Right-Click Desktop for ease, can move the folder later).
 ![GIT Bash](./readmeimgs/git_bash.png)
-2. Copy and paste this code into your console
+2. Copy and paste this code into your terminal
 ```
 git clone https://github.com/mattie43/ahk_scripts.git
 ```